People

 Victims and Residents

-• Ten foreign domestic workers (9 Indonesian, 1 Filipino) confirmed dead and five injured; ongoing reconciliation for the unaccounted.
+• Ten foreign domestic workers (9 Indonesian, 1 Filipino) confirmed dead and five injured.

 • Two St. John Ambulance members — Ren Ting and Ren Juan — confirmed deceased.